-By popular demand, Release 17 of Minitab Statistical Software comes with a new graphical analysis called the Bubble Plot.
+Minitab Statistical Software includes a graphical analysis called the Bubble Plot.

 This exploratory tool is great for visualizing the relationships among three variables on a single plot.

 To see how it works, consider the total medal count by country from the recently completed 2014 Olympic Winter Games.
 Suppose I want to explore whether there might be a possible association between the number of medals a country won and its maximum elevation.
 For that, I could use a simple scatterplot, right?

 But say I want to throw a third variable into the mix, such as GDP per capita.
 (After all, a new bobsled costs tens of thousands dollars--a bit more than the dented plastic saucer I used as a kid.
 Even a top-of-the-line curling stone can set you back over $10,000.
 So maybe, just maybe, the wealth of a country may relate to its total medal count.)